The Green Beads (1978)

 Gorey’s Story

-The Green Beads is set during bleak mid-winter, in a small European village.
+The Green Beads is set during bleak mid-winter in a small European village.
 A gloomy pall casts an aura of perpetual twilight.
-Half-melted mounds of snow are everywhere, The home of protagonist, Tancred, is sparely furnished.
-Lath shows through areas where the wall cover has worn away, nevertheless, it is a place of love and family—a cheery oasis from the dour outside.
+Half-melted mounds of snow are everywhere.
+The home of protagonist, Tancred, is sparely furnished.
+Lath shows through areas where the wall cover has worn away.
+Nevertheless, it is a place of love and family—a cheery oasis from the dour outside.

 Peter’s Story

-Peter and Helen Neumeyer became close friends with Gorey (then known by his friends as “Ted”) while designing the three books that Peter had written: Donald and the …, Donald has a Difficulty, and Why we have Day and Night.
-During these highly creative months the men discussed their lives, shared philosophical readings, exchanged books, and animatedly planned their next projects together by phone, voluminous correspondence, and occasional in-person meetings.[i]
-Peter has recorded this unique period in his absorbing biographical Floating Worlds, the Letters of Edward Gorey & Peter F. Neumeyer (2011). [ii]
+While designing three books that Peter Neumeyer had written: Donald and the …, Donald has a Difficulty, and Why we have Day and Night, Gorey (known by his friends as “Ted”) became close friends with Peter and his wife Helen.
+During these highly creative months the men discussed their lives, shared philosophical readings, exchanged books, and animatedly planned each next project together by phone, voluminous correspondence, and occasional in-person meetings.
+Peter has documented this unique period in his absorbing Floating Worlds, the Letters of Edward Gorey & Peter F. Neumeyer (2011).

 In some folk tales the monster is ultimately unmasked as an enchanted Prince.
 Just so, after the green beads break loose, we turn the page and — surprise! the Disturbed Person announces, “I am the Baroness von Retting … your grandmother!”
 It is not only a marvelous classic revelation scene, but also allows for some Gorey wordplay on the Baroness’s name.
 Peter points out “Rettung is the German noun for Rescue.
 Ergo ‘Baroness of the Rescue’, and we have another reference to grandmother, Anna, who rescued me when she delivered me safely to Oakland California, in 1937.”